PlagueHO/AzureGlobalBootcamp2018/README.md

    ![First Demo Services](images/firstdemoservices.png "First Demo Services")

-1. Finally, lets find out which nodes the containers are running on by executing this command in Cloud Shell:
+1. Finally, lets find out which nodes the _Pods_ are running on by executing this command in Cloud Shell:

    ```bash